DayoWong0/Unblock-TVB/README.md

 Installing this extension, you agree that it is only for study purposes and its authors take no responsibilities for any consequences.

-You can download the Chrome extension (crx) file from  http://bit.ly/Unblock-TVB-crx
+You can download the Chrome extension (a compressed directory) file from  [Release Page](https://github.com/DayoWong0/Unblock-TVB/releases)

     Copyright (C) 2012 Bo Zhu http://zhuzhu.org